allenwp/AgX-GLSL-Shaders/README.md

 "AgX" the name is a pseudo-chemical notation of silver halide, commonly used in photographic film, therefore, AgX is an alias of Filmic.

-AgX is similar to Filmic as a sigmoid-driven formation, while Guard Rail is a minimalist image formation that broke-out from AgX, that only touchs values outside of the valid [0, 1] target display medium range.
+AgX is similar to Filmic as a sigmoid-driven formation, while Guard Rail is a minimalist image formation that broke-out from AgX, that only touches values out of the valid [0, 1] target display medium range.

 `AgX` Image formation does two things
 - It forms a [0.0, 1.0] closed domain image from the unbounded radiometric-like tristimulus data that modern 3D render engines like Cycles and Eevee produce.
-- It provides smooth chromatic attenation in the image accross challenging use cases including wider gamut rendering, real-camera-produced colorimetry etc.
+- It provides smooth chromatic attenuation in the image across challenging use cases including wider gamut rendering, real-camera-produced colorimetry etc.

-This config also comes with a different colorspace naming scheme, but with backwards compatibility setup with OCIO v2 feature of aliaes, so that texture colorspaces in old .blend files will get auto-converted to the new names.
+This config also comes with a different colorspace naming scheme, but with backwards compatibility setup with OCIO v2 feature of aliases, so that texture colorspaces in old .blend files will get auto-converted to the new names.

 Three of the frequently asked space names are:
 - `Generic Data`, this corresponds to the legacy `Non-Color` and `Raw`